-Visitors get enthused by the awe-inspiring selection of intriguing historical sites of Germany.
-If you are planning to visit Germany anytime soon make sure you visit the following 10 historical sites in Germany:
+If you are planning to visit Germany anytime soon make sure you visit the following historical sites and landmarks!

 Brandenburg Gate is one of the most iconic landmarks in Germany that once used as a gateway to the city.

 Found in Pariser Platz, Berlin Germany, this infamous structure was modeled after the Acropolis in Athens making you have a feel of Ancient Greece.
 This was the first neoclassical architecture built for King Frederick William II of Prussia in 1791.

 This monument represents unity and freedom among the divided German nation that has withstood the test of time with over two hundred years.
 It’s truly a masterpiece and a must-visit attraction in Germany.